-Follow Your Heart and Prepare to Be Inspired by These Young Activists on International Day of the Girl - E!
+Allow These Young Female Activists to Inspire You Today—And Every Day to Come - E!
 Online

 A voice that's going to be heard, whether they're starting out with a celebrity platform or—even more often these days—not.

-As always, there's no time like the present to feel inspired, get involved, learn more about an issue or get to know your fellow citizens of the world who have found a cause that matters to them and are doing their darndest to make a difference.
-And if you don't mind us peeking inside your brain for a second, we can tell that you could use some more uplifting news along with all the... other stuff.

-Oct.
-11 happens to be International Day of the Girl, so enjoy getting to know these young ladies, all 20 or younger as of today—some you've heard of, some who may be unfamiliar, and all of whom you'll be hearing more from.
+March 8 marks International Women's Day, so enjoy getting to know these young ladies, all 20 or younger as of today—some you've heard of, some who may be unfamiliar, and all of whom you'll be hearing more from.

 And so age continues to be just a number.

-If you're wondering how to get started, here's yet another wise-beyond-her-years tip from Naomi Wadler, who will be 14 on Oct.
-16. She told the Washington Post, "If you don't find anything that really reflects and represents you accurately, start your own website.
+If you're wondering how to get started, here's yet another wise-beyond-her-years tip from 14-year-old Naomi Wadler.
+She told the Washington Post, "If you don't find anything that really reflects and represents you accurately, start your own website.
 Become an activist.
 Start talking about it."

 The Rehman twins, Maryam and Nivaal, would agree.
-"Your dreams are worth pursuing," they told Women of Influence last year.
+"Your dreams are worth pursuing," they told Women of Influence in 2019.
 "If you work hard and stay dedicated, you will find that the universe has a way of helping you realize your dreams.
 It may take a while, but eventually, you will be rewarded for your hard work with your dreams either coming true exactly how you envisioned them, or in an unexpected, but equally exciting way."